theorashid/HFC-Lyme-Disease/README.md

 If you did not fork the repo, please send an email to contest@sphere-ppl.org with a link to your public github repo where your forecast and report are stored.
 These will then be collated with the other entries.

 ## Connect with the Community
-You can join our Zulip here: (URL) and check out our events page to see the next online catch-up.
+You can join our Zulip [here](https://sphereppl.zulipchat.com/join/olwtpi7g3wbyh5mxv4uwipaw/) and check out our events page to see the next online catch-up.

 ## License